Sweden-Mayhem/site/content/minecraft/help.md

 You can split a claim into smaller **subclaims**, each with their own permission settings.
 For example, you can allow visitors to build in one area, while keeping the rest private.

-Equip your [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel), stand inside your claim, and:
+While standing inside your claim, equip a [Golden Shovel](https://minecraft.wiki/w/Golden_Shovel), then:

-- `/subdivideclaims` — Enables subdivision mode
+- `/subdivideclaims` — Enables subdivision mode for your shovel
-- `/basicclaims` — Disables subdivision mode
+- `/basicclaims` — Returns your shovel to normal mode
 - `/restrictsubclaim` — Prevents a subclaim from inheriting permissions from its parent

 ## Resizing Claims

 You are free to resize your claims at any time.
 Reducing the size will return any claim blocks used in the removed area, while expanding will require additional claim blocks.
-You cannot shrink a clime to below 80 blocks, or a width of 5 blocks.
+You cannot shrink a claim to below 80 blocks, or a width less than 5 blocks.

-While standing inside your claim, equip your [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel), then:
+While standing inside your claim, equip your [Golden Shovel](https://minecraft.wiki/w/Golden_Shovel), then:

 1. Right-click one of the glowing gold corner markers
 2. Right-click again to set the new size: